Asian shares fall as US yields hold near 4-month high, earthquake hits

 The three major Wall Street indexes fell about 0.7%-1%.
 Tesla shares lost about 5% after quarterly deliveries fell for the first time in nearly four years.

 Long-term Treasury yields climbed to multi-month highs overnight before paring some of the movements.
-The benchmark 10-year yield was last at 4.3471% on Wednesday, after hitting a four-month high of 4.405% overnight.
+The benchmark 10-year yield was steady at 4.3572% on Wednesday, after hitting a four-month high of 4.405% overnight.

 Investors now await euro zone inflation data, which could surprise on the downside after German inflation eased more than expected.
 In the U.S., a private payrolls report and a services sector survey are the key data risks, along with a speech from Fed Chair Jerome Powell on the economic outlook.

-In currency markets, the dollar failed to get a lift from higher yields but still loomed large against major peers.
-The yen was jittery at 151.50 per dollar, just a whisker away from the 152 level that prompted authorities to intervene in late 2022.
+In currency markets, the dollar failed to get a lift from higher yields but still loomed large against its major peers.
+The yen was jittery at 151.57 per dollar, just a whisker away from the 152 level that prompted authorities to intervene in late 2022.

-Oil gained for a fourth straight day as escalating geopolitical tensions fuelled worries about tighter supplies ahead of an OPEC+ meeting where the group is unlikely to change output policy.
-Brent eased 0.2% to $87.18 a barrel, while U.S. crude lost 0.3% to $83.21 per barrel.
+Oil held near five-month highs on worries about tighter supplies ahead of an OPEC+ meeting where the group is unlikely to change output policy.
+Brent rose 0.1% to $89.00 a barrel, while U.S. crude was little changed at $85.15 per barrel.

 (Reporting by Stella Qiu.
 Editing by Sam Holmes.)